parasomni/python-home-server/README.md

   The program generates the private key for the encryption and a user token for authentification.
 The generated user token is added to the *valid-tokens.txt* file where all valid users are stored in.

-  NOTE: The encryption key and user token have to be copied in the same directory where the client-setup.py script is located!
+  NOTE: The encryption key and user token have to be copied in the same directory where the installation-wizard is located!
 Otherwise the client setup will generate a new encryption key and user token.

   You can now start the server: `sudo us --a address --p port`